sergeyzoloto/finance-tracker/dev.md

 [15.02.24] CORS options are configured on the server.
 User deletion is tested manually from a browser
 TO-DO: Prepare tests for user deletion

+[16.02.24] Tests for UserList page interacting with DeleteUserModal